 - The siting surface must be impervious, flat, non-slip and non-combustible.
-Do not position the thermostat at the edge of the bench or table. - Keep to the specified wall spacing (⇒ 6.1). - Protect the thermostat from dripping or condensing water. - Do not store any liquids or combustible objects above the device. - Do not work with flammable liquids in the direct vicinity of the device. - Only connect the device to an earthed mains socket which is freely accessible. - At higher operating temperatures parts of the bath cover can take on temperatures of over 70 °C. There is a danger of burns. - Only use suitable hoses. (⇒ 6.4) - Ensure that the hoses are not kinked during operation. - Check the hoses at certain inspection intervals (⇒ 8.3.2) for material fatigue. - Hoses with hot heat transfer liquid and other hot parts must not come into contact with the mains cable. - When using the thermostat as a circulation thermostat, hot liquid can escape due to hose fracture and become a danger to personnel and materials. - Toxic vapors may be generated depending on the heat transfer liquid used and the operating mode. - Ensure sufficient extraction of the vapors. - Use the bath cover. - · Carefully mount the immersion thermostat on the bath vessel. - Only use bath vessels which are suitable for the intended operating temperatures. - When filling, set the overtemperature switch-off point according to the heat transfer liquid used. - When changing the heat transfer liquid from water to other liquids for temperatures above 100 °C, carefully remove all residues of water including from the hoses and consumers, otherwise there is a risk of scalding due to delay in boiling. - To do this also remove the blank plugs on the pump inputs and outputs and blow them out with compressed air. - Use the cooling coil with cooling water only at operating temperatures below 100 °C. At higher temperatures there is danger of hot vapors forming. - Have repairs carried out only by specialists. - Keep to all the service and maintenance intervals according to VDI 3033. (⇒ 8.3.2) - Take note of all safety labels.
+Do not position the thermostat at the edge of the bench or table. - Keep to the specified wall spacing (⇒ 6.1). - Protect the device from dripping or condensing water. - Do not store any liquids or combustible objects above the device. - Do not work with flammable liquids in the direct vicinity of the device. - Only connect the devices to earthed mains sockets which are freely accessible. - At higher operating temperatures parts of the bath cover can take on surface temperatures of over 70 °C. There is a danger of burns. - Only use suitable hoses (⇒ 6.4). - Ensure that the hoses are not kinked during operation. - Check the hoses at certain inspection intervals (⇒ 8.3.2) for material fatigue. - Secure hoses against slippage by using hose clips.
+Avoid kinking the hoses. - Hoses with hot heat transfer liquid and other hot parts must not come into contact with the mains cable. - When using the thermostat as a circulation thermostat, hot liquid can escape due to hose fracture and become a danger to personnel and materials. - Toxic vapors may be generated depending on the heat transfer liquid used and the operating mode. - Ensure sufficient extraction of the vapors. - Use the bath cover. - Carefully mount the immersion thermostat on the bath vessel. - Only use bath vessels which are suitable for the intended operating temperatures. - When filling, set the overtemperature switch-off point according to the heat transfer liquid used. - When changing the heat transfer liquid from water to other liquids for temperatures above 100 °C, carefully remove all residues of water including from the hoses and consumers, otherwise there is a risk of scalding due to delay in boiling. - Also unscrew the blind plugs from the pump outputs and inputs and blow through all pump outputs and inputs with compressed air. - Use the cooling coil with cooling water only at operating temperatures below 100 °C. At higher temperatures there is danger of hot steam forming. - Have repairs carried out only by specialists. - Keep to all the service and maintenance intervals according to VDI 3033 (⇒ 8.3.1). - Take note of all safety labels.

-Applicable to water-cooled devices:
+Applicable only to water-cooled devices: